bollu/alok-bollu/word2blank/ongoing/W2GR/README.md

 ## Word Similarity Evaluation

-Word similarity evaluation is done on the wikipedia dump.
-The script will first download a zipped file of the pre-processed wikipedia dump (retrieved 2019.05; the zipped version is of ~4GB; the unzipped one is of ~13GB; for a detailed description of the dataset, see [its README file](datasets/wiki/README.md)), and then run ``JoSE`` on it.
+Word similarity evaluation is done on the wikipedia dump with the file ``grass_sim.py``.
+A batch script will soon be written which will first download a zipped file of the pre-processed wikipedia dump (retrieved 2019.05; the zipped version is of ~4GB; the unzipped one is of ~13GB; for a detailed description of the dataset, see [its README file](datasets/wiki/README.md)), and then run our code on it.
 Finally, the trained embeddings are evaluated on three benchmark word similarity datasets: WordSim-353, MEN and SimLex-999.

 ## Sentiment Analysis Evaluation